 In this digital campaign, Volkswagen teamed up with the Swedish national ski team in order to create a live scavenger hunt, with clues hidden in their commercials.
 The company “hid” one of their Passat Alltracks deep in the frozen north of Sweden—no joke—and the first person to find it got to keep it.

 The clues came in the form of cameos from the ski team members, who were shown trekking through spots around the car’s hiding place.

 2. Apple’s Pandemic-Era Work-from-Home Thing

-The pandemic has given rise to a whole new series of marketing campaigns designed around our new reality—the one in which we’re working, schooling, playing, and doing everything else from home.
+The pandemic gave rise to a whole new series of digital marketing campaigns designed around our new reality—the one in which we’re working, schooling, playing, and doing everything else from home.

 Apple’s long-form video ad does a great job of showing how crazy working from home can be, especially when you’re trying to organize a team around a new project.
 Like the best pandemic-era ads, this one embraces the messy reality we’re living in, and even gets in a few good laughs.

 3. Old Spice’s The Man Your Man Could Smell Like

 If you’re like us, you remember where you were when you first saw this video.
 This digital marketing campaign, which launched with this priceless gem and continues to this day, is still the reigning king of hilariously weird marketing.
 Somehow, it hits that sweet spot just between “awesome” and “totally insane.”

 And the original video, which now has 52 million views on YouTube, was just the beginning.
 Social media profiles, additional commercials, the “Make a Smellmitment” tagline on their website—all come together to form a seamlessly integrated digital presence.
 Old Spice even created a Choose Your Own Adventure game on Instagram, further marking this brand’s digital marketing campaign as one for the ages.